 ALAN JONES BSC MRICS – CHAIR OF SE24

 Alan recently retired from the Department for Education after working for 33 years in the field of school building design, economics and asset management.
 He is a Chartered Surveyor and Past-President of the Society of Construction and Quantity Surveyors in the Public Sector.
-He has lived in Herne Hill for 26 years.
+He has lived in Herne Hill for over 30 years.
 He strongly believes in the contribution renewable energy can make towards a more sustainable and just society for future generations.

 MARK HUGHES – ENERGY MARKET EXPERT AND SE24 TREASURER

 Mark spent 25 years leading the Power Utilities team in various parts of Price Waterhouse Cooper.
 He remains a member of the DECC Expert Group advising on the new support structure for large scale low carbon generation.
 He retired from PwC in June 2013 but still advises businesses in the power sector as an independent consultant on economic, financial and contractual matters.
-He was born in South London and has lived here for 60 years.
+He was born in South London and has lived here for over 60 years.
 He is a Trustee of a local youth charity and Treasurer Governor of the local school which was the first beneficiary of the Whoosh charity cycle rides where he has been active from the start.
-The SE24 solar project allows him to combine his sector experience and technical skills with hislocal community focus with friends he has known for many years.
+The SE24 solar project allows him to combine his sector experience and technical skills with his local community focus with friends he has known for many years.

 JIM BELBEN – SE24 COMPANY SECRETARY